 Bethencourt then set sail with some of his men to Fuerteventura, but the trip proved to be a disaster.
 With a lack of men, and food becoming scarce, many left behind on Lanzarote mutinied, and surveying the chaos on his return, he made the decision to return to Spain for more men and food.
 While he was in Spain, The King made him Governor of the islands, and funded a return trip for Bethencourt.

 In the meantime, however, a power struggle broke out in Lanzarote, between Gadifa, whom Bethencourt had left in charge, and an officer called Berthin.
 Guanches became involved and took one side or the other, and finally a huge battle was fought, leaving many dead.

 In 1404, Bethencourt returned with a much stronger army, and took Lanzarote’s “King” Guardarfia, and his ten closest advisors prisoner, at which point the people of Lanzarote surrendered and laid their weapons aside.
 Guardarfia was baptised into the Christian faith and given the Spanish name Luis.
 Lanzarote, the first Canary Island to be conquered, was now under the direct control of Spain, with Bethencourt as governor.

-He settled on the town of Teguise as the headquarters for his new government, building the original Canarian parliament building there, as well as the impressive castle which still remains on the hill overlooking the town.
+He settled on the town of Teguise as the headquarters for his new government, building the original Canarian parliament building there, as well as a castle which eventually became Castillo Santa Barbara overlooking Teguise to this day.

 With Lanzarote conquered and an administrative headquarters in Teguise his attention turned to conquering the other Canary Islands.
 He managed to take Fuerteventura in 1408, but it would be almost a hundred years before his successors finally took control of all of the islands.